Version

 This APP has no BC modules : This is for ABC Template APPs only.
 Click this option on if the APP has no BC modules.
 Typically the data dll will have BC modules, whereas the other apps will not.
 If you get this option wrong (by ticking it on when you shouldn't) you will experience problem P1 as documented in the Multi-Proj Trouble-Shooting Guide.

 Highest BC Number : This is only for ABC, and only needs to be filled in in the Data DLL.
 The template will generate a number of modules named xxxxxBC0.CLW, xxxxxBC1.CLW and so on.
-The exact number of modules is dependant on your dictionary, and very hard to predict reliably, so Multi-Proj needs you to fill in the number here.
+The exact number of modules is dependent on your dictionary, and very hard to predict reliably, so Multi-Proj needs you to fill in the number here.
 Note this can change as your dictionary grows.
 If you get this number wrong you will experience problem P2 as documented in the Multi-Proj Trouble-Shooting Guide.

 Tip : Clarion counts them up from 0, to 9, then starts from A. You enter either the highest number, or if there are letters, then the highest letter.